MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-quick-start-tutorial.md

 ## Prerequisites

 > [!IMPORTANT]
 > This tutorial has some important prerequisites that might take some time to complete, such as applying for subscriptions.
-Make sure that you set aside time to ensure these prerequisites are met before you start the tutorial.
+Make sure that you set aside time to ensure that these prerequisites are met before you start the tutorial.

 To complete this tutorial, you will need the following: